-Coutts is part of a community of highly qualified professionals that can assist you either start, grow or change your business structure.
+Coutts is part of a community of highly qualified professionals that can assist you in either starting, growing or changing your business structure.

-Aside from a lawyer, Coutts can assist you in recommending and connecting you with the right people being: accountants, financial planners, tax and immigration advisors, insurance and finance brokers.
+Aside from being lawyers, Coutts can assist you in recommending and connecting you with the right people being: accountants, financial planners, tax and immigration advisors, insurance and finance brokers.

 Sometimes contracts need to be written.
-In general, though, a contract can be:
+In general, though, a legally binding contract can be:

-A contract may be made up of a number of different documents, emails and conversations.
+A contract may be made up of several different documents, emails and conversations.

 Most contracts are enforced in court.
 If the other party breaches the contract, you can go to court to try to collect damages or obtain ‘specific performance’.
-However, some contracts have an arbitration clause which requires any disputes to be arbitrated by a neutral party.
+However, some contracts have other alternative dispute resolution clauses which include arbitration and/or mediation as the first point of call.

 Specific performance is where a court will order one party to undertake its obligations under a contract.
-This is an alternative for a claim for damages and is not as common as seeking damages.
+This is an alternative to a claim for damages.
+A remedy of damages is more common than seeking specific performance.

-Be sure everyone signs & dates the final page.
+- Be sure everyone signs & dates the contract

-Contract pages should have numbering “1 of xx pages”.
+- Contract pages should have the numbering “1 of xx pages”.

-Be sure all warranties etc that are incorporated by reference are attached to basic contract.
+- Be sure all warranties etc that are incorporated by reference are attached to the basic contract.

 Under Australian taxation law, every company carrying on business or deriving property income in Australia must have a public officer (unless the company is specifically exempted).